 Parents needing to convey important, time-sensitive messages to their child during the school day should call the Front Office at 617-800-2331.
-For non-time-sensitive information, parents can text your child's cell phone and they will receive the message when devices are retrieved at the end of the academic day before sports.
+For time-sensitive information that is not time-sensitive, parents can text your child's cell phone and they will receive the message when devices are retrieved at the end of the academic day before sports.
 If a student needs to make an important phone call, they may do so on a landline phone in the Front Office.
 To support our efforts to limit electronic distractions, please refrain from texting or messaging your child via their laptop during the school day.